bioinfo-ut/cRegions/README.md

-# cRegions - Using scripts in command-line interface
+# cRegions - using scripts in command-line interface

 * Make sure you have Python (support for both 2+ and 3+), PERL and R installed